Economic and Political Overview

 Main Sectors of Industry

-Iceland has a labour force of more than 200,000 people out of a population of 372,000.
-The Icelandic labour market is characterised by a high participation rate and a high proportion of trade union membership, at around 92.2% (OECD).
+Iceland has a labor force of more than 231,000 people out of a population of 372,000.
+The Icelandic labor market is characterized by a high participation rate and a high proportion of trade union membership, at above 90%.
 Since the financial crisis in 2008, one of the government’s priorities has been to diversify the economy, which in the last decade was mainly oriented towards the manufacturing and service industries.
-Nowadays, the agricultural sector contributes around 4.5% of Iceland's GDP and employs 4% of the workforce.
-Large areas of sheep pasture are among the most important agricultural resources in the country, while the main agricultural products are potatoes, carrots, green vegetables, tomatoes, cucumbers, mutton, chicken, pork, beef and dairy products.
-The Icelandic economy relies partly on its renewable natural resources and related industries: deep sea fishing, hydraulic and geothermal power and pastures.
+Nowadays, the agricultural sector contributes around 4.3% of Iceland's GDP and employs 4% of the workforce.
+Large areas of sheep pasture are among the most important agricultural resources in the country, while the main agricultural products are potatoes, carrots, green vegetables, tomatoes, cucumbers, mutton, chicken, pork, beef, and dairy products.
+The Icelandic economy relies partly on its renewable natural resources and related industries: deep-sea fishing, hydraulic and geothermal power, and pastures.
 Fishing is one of the pillars of Iceland’s economy and covers around 40% of exports.
-According to data by Statistics Iceland, in 2022 cereal production stood at 9,400 tonnes, the largest in 10 years; while total meat production was the lowest since 2015, at 30,428 tonnes.
+According to data by Statistics Iceland, in 2023, cereal production stood at 6,679 tonnes (-17.8% y-o-y).

-The industrial sector represents almost 20.4% of GDP and employs 17% of the workforce.
-The hydroelectric potential stimulates the production of aluminium, and is the primary resource for export and concentrates around 70% of the electricity produced on the island.
+The industrial sector represents almost 20.8% of GDP and employs 18% of the workforce.
+The hydroelectric potential stimulates the production of aluminum and is the primary resource for export and concentrates around 70% of the electricity produced on the island.
 Geothermal provides the remaining 30% so that renewable energies cover all of the country’s energy needs.
 The food processing sector is also important.
-The manufacturing sector alone accounts for 9% of GDP (World Bank), whereas the construction industry accounted for 7.2% of GDP in 2022 (Statistics Iceland).
+The manufacturing sector alone accounts for 11% of GDP, whereas the construction industry accounted for 7.1% of GDP in 2022 (Statistics Iceland, latest data available).

-Services account for 64.6% of GDP and employ 78% of the workforce.
-For the past several years, Iceland's economy has grown thanks to the services sector, particularly within the fields of tourism, software production and biotechnology.
-In fact, Iceland has become the rear-base of several companies specialising in computers and software.
-There are also many call centres in the country.
-The tourism sector has been recovering after the COVID-19 pandemic, and in 2022 the country recorded 8.8 million overnight stays, marking a 77% increase year-on-year.
+Services account for 64.5% of GDP and employ 78% of the workforce.
+For the past several years, Iceland's economy has grown thanks to the services sector, particularly within the fields of tourism, software production, and biotechnology.
+In fact, Iceland has become the rear-base of several companies specializing in computers and software.
+There are also many call centers in the country.
+The tourism sector has been recovering after the COVID-19 pandemic, and in 2023 the country recorded nearly 10 million overnight stays, marking a 16% increase year-on-year.
 Overall, the direct contribution of tourism to the national GDP was estimated at 6.1% in 2022 by Statistics Iceland (it was 8.1% before the pandemic).
+Real estate activities accounted for 11% of GDP, wholesale for 9.7%, and human health and social work activities for 9% (Statistics Iceland).
 The commercial banking sector consists of four universal banks and five small savings banks, with the government holding the majority in two of the three major banks.
-The total assets of the banking sector amounted to almost ISK 4,700 billion in 2021, the equivalent to around 145% of GDP (European Banking Federation - latest data available).
+The total assets of the banking sector amounted to almost ISK 4,700 billion in 2021, equivalent to around 145% of GDP (European Banking Federation - latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services